mlnoga/go-imap-backup/README.md

 `go-imap-backup [-flags] command`, where `command` is one of:

 * `query` fetch folder and message overview from IMAP server
+* `lquery` fetch folder and message metadata from local storage
 * `backup` save new messages on IMAP server to local storage
+* `restore` restore messages from local storage to IMAP server
 * `delete` delete older messages from IMAP server
-* `lquery` etch folder and message metadata from local storage

 The available flags are: